 The appearance and behavior of the mphnavigator window depend on the version of MATLAB.
 Using MATLAB version 2020a or newer will show an updated user interface based on App Designer.
-These user interfaces can be resized and in many cases support a faster workflow.
+These user interfaces can be resized and in many cases support a faster workflow compared to previous versions.